globalistas/ceknito/README.md

 ## Dependencies:

- - A database server, MySQL, MariaDB and Postgres have been tested.
+ - A database server - MySQL, MariaDB and Postgres have been tested.
 Sqlite should work for messing locally
  - Redis
  - Python >= 3.9
  - A recent node/npm